The Bleeding (album)

 The Bleeding is the fourth studio album by American death metal band Cannibal Corpse, released on April 12, 1994 through Metal Blade Records.

 It is the last album featuring singer and founding member Chris Barnes and is the first album featuring guitarist Rob Barrett.
 According to SoundScan numbers, The Bleeding is the fifth top-selling death metal LP in the United States, amassing over 98,300 copies sold.
 The Bleeding is also Cannibal Corpse's most successful album to date.

+The Bleeding is considered by most publications to be one of the band's finest albums, and some consider it to be one of the greatest heavy metal releases of the 1990s.

+Background and recording

+Following the Tomb of the Mutilated album cycle, and original guitarist Bob Rusay's replacement with Rob Barrett, producer Scott Burns pushed the band to compose stronger material and be "right up there with the best death metal bands in the world," such as Morbid Angel and Death.
+The band composed and arranged the album's material during the winter in a haunted house.
+Barrett claims to have cowritten several of the album's tracks with Webster and Owen.
+The band members have stated that tensions were high between them during this time.

+The album was recorded at Morrisound Recording in Tampa, Florida during the fall of 1993.

 A video was made for the song "Staring Through the Eyes of the Dead".
 A re-mastered version of The Bleeding is available and features new cover art, a bonus track ("The Exorcist", a Possessed cover) and the music video of "Staring Through the Eyes of the Dead".
 This music video would later be featured in Beavis and Butt-Head.

-Musical style

-This album signified a few changes for Cannibal Corpse, primarily the change in speed.
-The reason for this was because Barnes had decided he wanted to pursue a different musical angle.
-For this album, he chose a more "groove" style similar to what he was doing in Six Feet Under over Cannibal Corpse's previous material which focused more on blast beats and speed.
-Vocally on The Bleeding, Barnes had also decided to go for a more "decipherable" approach instead of his previously inhuman grunting he had executed on previous Cannibal Corpse albums.

-The album is also notable for a much more technical approach for the guitar work, and a more prominent bass.

-Cover art

-The original 1994 cover art, a departure for a Cannibal Corpse album, appeared to depict a tapestry of raw flesh and muscle, rather than it featuring graphic violence.
-The uncensored cover art for the 2006 reissue, however, reveals the original artwork was merely a part of a greater whole.
-In the reissue artwork, a man is standing in an intimate gathering of zombies, with an expression of ecstasy on his face.
-The man has been stripped of skin from the chest down.
-The corpses are entwined with a veiny, blueish growth that is reminiscent of a root system.
-The exposed muscle and bone of the man's lower body exhibits a fresh growth of this ropey-material, suggesting he is becoming one of them.
-The original 1994 cover art was simply a close-up of the skinless ribcage and musculature of that man's midsection.
+Music and lyrics

+Called "the essence of Cannibal Corpse," the music on The Bleeding is generally considered to be less extreme, more mature, and more accessible than on the band's prior releases.
+Decibel said that the band "set to change their destiny from shock to substance."